-- Employed as a Peace Officer by the state of Texas or by a political subdivision of the state of Texas;
+- Be a peace officer employed by the state of Texas or by a political subdivision of the state of Texas;

-- Exemption from tuition and lab fees is only for courses in which the institution receives formula funding (i.e., a course that does not depend solely on student tuition and fees to cover its costs)
+- Exemption from tuition and lab fees is only for courses in which the institution receives formula funding (i.e., a course that does not depend solely on student tuition and fees to cover its costs).

-- Apply for the exemption at least one week before the last date of the institution’s regular registration period for the applicable semester or other term
+- Apply for the exemption at least one week before the last date of the institution’s regular registration period for that semester.

 Contact your institution if you are interested in this exemption program.
 See the Office of the Registrar, the Admissions Office, or the Student Financial Aid Office.